pixelsdb/mini-pixels/java/README.md

 ```bash
 mvn --version
 ```
-The printed Java version should be consistent to the Java version printed by java --version.
+The printed Java version should be consistent to the Java version printed by `java --version`.
-Otherwise, check if the JAVA_HOME environment variable is pointing to `/path/to/the/required/jdk`.
+Otherwise, make sure the JAVA_HOME environment variable is pointing to `/path/to/the/required/jdk`.

 ## Build Mini-Pixels